district10/blog/_posts/post-0001-pandoc-readme.md

   (This is handy for reading web pages formatted using MathJax, for example.)

-Producing slide shows with Pandoc
+Producing slide shows with pandoc
 =================================

-You can use Pandoc to produce an HTML + javascript slide presentation that can be viewed via a web browser.
+You can use pandoc to produce an HTML + javascript slide presentation that can be viewed via a web browser.
 There are five ways to do this, using [S5], [DZSlides], [Slidy], [Slideous], or [reveal.js].
 You can also produce a PDF slide show using LaTeX [`beamer`].

-Here's the markdown source for a simple slide show, `habits.txt`:
+Here's the Markdown source for a simple slide show, `habits.txt`:

     % Habits
     % John Doe